 - Visit the Quality Payment Program (QPP) site to read about the improvement activities that were approved in 2018.
 While there are some proposed changes to these activities for 2019, last year's activities should still give you a good idea of what might be feasible for your practice.

-- Register to attend a complimentary webinar that Jewell and I will host on December 12 to help PTs, OTs, and SLPs unwrap MIPS and the final rule—and prepare for 2019.
-If you see Medicare patients, you won't want to miss this session (including the live Q&A).
+- Watch the complimentary webinar that Jewell and I hosted to help PTs, OTs, and SLPs unwrap MIPS and the final rule—and prepare for 2019.
+Then, check out the post-webinar FAQ as well as our comprehensive MIPS guide.

 Most of you reading this right now won't be required to participate in MIPS in 2019, which means you have a choice—one that only you can make based on the specifics of your practice and your own best judgement.
 That said, I encourage all of you to commit to not making that decision out of fear, but instead looking ahead at where we're heading as an industry and what our goals are for ourselves and our patients.